rafalskorupa/ordo/README.md

 * List Invitations for current Account (based on matching `email`)
 * Accept Invitation

+### Ordo.Tasks

+Module reponsible for managing Todo Lists, Tasks and Boards

 ### Ordo.Nasa

-Calculates fuel required for a Space Trip
+Calculates fuel required for a Space Trip.

 Solves a problem with recursively calculating values based on formulas.